Skip to navigation Skip to content

 Over 18 statements must be scanned on to the customer's record and any sensitive information (phone interviews) placed in Secure Notes.

-Note: if a customer has received Crisis Payment and a change has occurred, a manual reassessment of Crisis Payment may be required.
-For more information, see Reviewing and reassessing Crisis Payment (CrP).
+Note: if a customer has received a Crisis Payment (CrP) and a rate change has occurred, a manual reassessment of CrP may be required.
+See Reviewing and reassessing Crisis Payment (CrP).